 The crash testing guidelines provide a minimum set of requirements that a roadside safety feature has to meet in order to demonstrate its satisfactory impact performance.
-However, it should be noted that, while these guidelines are representative and applicable to an array of highway features and traffic conditions, they are by no means all-inclusive.
+However, it should be noted that, while these guidelines are representative and applicable to an array of highway features and traffi c conditions, they are by no means all-inclusive.
 Experience has shown that as new designs are developed, current test procedures may not properly evaluate critical conditions for these designs.
-Experience has also shown that evaluation and testing of features not addressed by the current guidelines will be made.
-Therefore, specific features and site conditions may arise that require special tests and evaluation criteria.
+Experience has also shown that evaluation and testing of features not addressed by the current guide- lines will be made.
+Therefore, specifi c features and site conditions may arise that require special tests and evaluation criteria.
 Deviations from the guidelines are warranted when other tests or evaluation criteria are more appropriate and representative of site or design conditions.
-However, it should also be understood that it is impractical to test a particular feature for all conditions that may be encountered in the field and engineering judgment should be exercised when developing policies for the use of these features under differing conditions.
+However, it should also be understood that it is impractical to test a particular feature for all conditions that may be encoun- tered in the fi eld and engineering judgment should be exercised when developing policies for the use of these features under differing conditions.

-These crash testing and impact performance guidelines supersede those contained in NCHRP Report 350: Recommended Procedures for the Safety Performance Evaluation of Highway Features (129).
-Major revisions incorporated herein relative to Report 350 include (a) changes to the test vehicles, (b) changes to the number and impact conditions of the test matrices, (c) changes to the evaluation criteria, and (d) addition of new features to the test guidelines.
+These crash testing and impact performance guidelines supersede those contained in NCHRP Report 350: Recommended Procedures for the Safety Performance Evaluation of Highway Features (119).
+Major revisions incorporated herein relative to Report 350 include (a) changes to the test vehicles,

+(b) changes to the number and impact conditions of the test matrices, (c) changes to the evaluation criteria, and (d) addition of new features to the test guidelines.

-1.2 UNDERLYING PHILOSOPHY
+UNDERLYING PHILOSOPHY

-The underlying philosophy in the development of the guidelines is that of “worst practical conditions.”
+The underlying philosophy in the development of the guidelines is that of “worst practical condi- tions.”
 When selecting test parameters, such as the test vehicle, impact speed and angle combination, point of impact, test matrix, etc., every effort is made to specify the worst, or most critical, conditions.
-For example, the weight of the small passenger car test vehicle was selected to represent approximately the 2nd percentile of passenger type vehicles, i.e., only two percent of vehicles weigh less than the specified test weight.
-The impact speed and angle combination represents approximately the 93rd percentile of real-world crashes, i.e., only seven percent of crashes are more severe.
+For example, the weight of the small passenger car test vehicle was selected to represent approximate- ly the 2nd percentile of passenger type vehicles, i.e., only two percent of vehicles weigh less than the specified test weight.
+The impact speed and angle combination represents approximately the 93rd percentile of real-world crashes, ie., only seven percent of crashes are more severe.
 When the combined effects of all testing parameters are considered, the testing represents the extremes of impact conditions to be expected in real-world situations.
 It is also implicitly assumed that, if a roadside safety feature performs satisfactorily at the two extremes, then the feature would also work well for all impact conditions in between.
 This assumption has shown to be reasonable for most roadside safety features.

-On the other hand, the selection of the test parameters must be practical so that the roadside safety features developed in accordance with the guidelines are cost-effective and provide increased levels of safety without placing an unrealistic financial burden on user agencies.
+On the other hand, the selection of the test parameters must be practical so that the roadside safety features developed in accordance with the guidelines are cost-effective and provide increased levels

+Chapter 1—Introduction | 3

+of safety without placing an unrealistic fi nancial burden on user agencies.
 Considerations need to be given to available technology and associated costs.
 The relevancy of the test parameters should also be taken into account, such as increases in the level of safety and potential effects on existing and newly developed features.
 In many respects, the selection of test parameters is a policy decision as to what level of safety should be provided and at what cost to the user agencies.